KrashV/Sign-Placer/README.md

 After finishing setting up your signs in the generator, press `Create and Export` button.
 Now, you have to save it either inside Sign Placer mod or outside one.

 We suggest to create a separate folder since the .pak file can be updated with future releases.
-So let's do that: in `mods` folder create a new one, i.e. `MySignsToPlace`
+So let's do that: in `mods` folder create a new one, i.e. `MySignsToPlace`.
+Inside the folder you **MUST** have a folder _put_signs_here_.
+So the place to store the signs would look like that: `/Starbound/mods/MySignsToPlace/put_signs_here`

 Let's say you called the folder "My First Picture".
 After pressing `Create and Export` button, navigate to
 > /Starbound/mods/MySignsToPlace/put_signs_here